hede5562/gtimeutils/README.md

 ToDo
 ----
-* Gtimer: dialog/sound/notification when timer is done;
+* Gtimer: sound when timer is done;

 Bugs
 ----